neelpanchal11/Image-Caption/README.md

 ## Main principle

 The model consists of CNN-Encoder and RNN-Decoder.
-The CNN-Encoder is used to extract the information of the input image to generate the intermediate representation H, and then use RNN-Decode to gradually decode the H (using Bahdanau Attention) to generate a text description corresponding to the image.
+The CNN-Encoder is used to extract the information of the input image to generate the intermediate representation H, and then use RNN-Decode to gradually decode the H (using Bahdanau Attention) to create a text description corresponding to the image.

 ```